The answer here has to be “yes”. There’s no way to reconcile the two following passages, other than by allowing that circumstances had changed.

 This is explicit, Paul says that it is okay to eat meat sacrificed to idols, the very worst kind of meat, as far as Jews were concerned.

-But note that in 27 and 31 Paul in effect back-tracks to the same position as the Jerusalem council letter; If it will prevent people from coming to Christ, then better not to eat – consider the vulnerable people’s conscience not your own.
+Against this note that in 27 and 31 Paul in effect back-tracks to the same position as the Jerusalem council letter; If it will prevent people from coming to Christ, then better not to eat – consider the vulnerable people’s conscience not your own.